 Pulmonary edema is fluid accumulation in the air spaces of the lungs, while pleural effusion is fluid accumulation in the pleural space.

-31. What is the incidence of a pleural effusion in the United States?
+31. What is the incidence of pleural effusion in the United States?

 It is estimated that 1.5 million Americans develop a pleural effusion each year.